Mr-Notch/HGRCarpet/README.md

 Because the existing carpetMOD only exists in the vanilla server core, I want to develop a Carpet based on a host API such as Forge or Rift.
 In this way, you can add some MODs (basic plug-ins) such as WorldEdit, Essentials, etc. while using the carpet end.

+Rift可以用在服务端上吗？

+Can Rift be used in the server? ��